w3f/w3f-education/docs/Rust/section2/loops.md

 }
 ```

 The above code showcases a very simple example.
-The statement `this_is_true` is set to a boolean value, `true`, which when evaluated by the `if` statement, will execute the code within the brackets.
+The statement `this_is_true` is set to a boolean value, `true`, which will execute the code within the brackets when evaluated by the `if` statement.

-It's also possible to use an exclaimation mark (`!`) to further diverge logic:
+It's also possible to use an exclamation mark (`!`) to further diverge logic:

 ```rust
 let this_is_true: bool = true;